Skip to main content

 Once prerequisites are confirmed and the mapping file is approved:

-We schedule the migration based on data volume and team availability.
+2. We schedule the migration based on data volume.

-We run the migration — transferring data from your old account to your new one, applying the mapping file, and labelling migrated records for traceability.
+3. We run the migration — transferring data from your old account to your new one, applying the mapping file, and labeling migrated records for traceability.

 Post-migration checks